-Here is a view of the night sky this month as you can see it from mid-northern latitudes such as London or New York in mid August, 2017, at 10pm local time.
+Here is a map of the night sky for January 2020, showing constellations you can see from mid-northern latitudes such as London or New York in mid-month at 10pm local time.
 The chart is interactive, so you can click on the settings, to the top left of the chart, to change date and time, or your latitude, to suit your own astronomical set-up.
 For details of what you can see in the night sky, including the planets, and the Moon, click here.

 In late evening in early January and early evening in late February, the winter constellations dominate the night sky.
 Due south you will see the very recognisable figure of Orion, the Hunter, with three stars marking his belt, and his arms raised, as if holding a club and shield.
 Look at a string of fainter stars running down from the belt, with a pair of binoculars, to see an obvious misty patch.
 This is the famous Orion Nebula, Messier 42, and it is a fine object to study with a small telescope.

 To Orion’s upper right, you will find Taurus, the Bull, poised to challenge Orion.
 The constellation of Taurus is home to two easy-to-see clusters of stars.
 One is the Hyades, a V-shape which marks the head of the Bull, and where you will find the brightest star, Aldebaran, though it is actually between us and the cluster, and unrelated to it.
 Nearby, spot the Pleiades, or Seven Sisters, which is a compact grouping of young stars.
 A telescope or binoculars will reveal many more than seven in this cluster, which is also labelled Messier 45.